dianavile/Code-Notes/Semantics Basics.md

 - [label](https://www.w3.org/TR/html5/forms.html#category-label) The W3C list of types of elements for a "label" tag.

 ### f.
 Naming, Labeling and Alternative text
+- Using proper labeling not only helps accessibility but it makes the element easier to target for all users!
-- There are 2 ways of labeling form inputs.
+- There are 2 ways of __labeling form inputs__.
 - Element could have a:
 1. `visual label (name)` _name="radio button"_ or a
 ```